Rakesh-rules/.dotfiles/README.md

 ### Inital

-> Update windows and Execute below commands in powershell with Administrator.
+> Update windows and Execute below commands in CMD/powershell with Administrator.

 #### **Step 1 - Update WSL**
 ```